MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 # Brain Observatory Toolbox
-A MATLAB toolbox for accessing and using the neural recording public datasets from the Allen Brain Observatory[\[1\]](#references).
+A MATLAB toolbox for **accessing and using** the neural recording public datasets from the **Allen Brain Observatory**[\[1\]](#references).

+:eyes: See the **Brain Observatory Toolbox** in action, with the [**EphysDemo**](https://viewer.mathworks.com/?viewer=live_code&url=https%3A%2F%2Fwww.mathworks.com%2Fmatlabcentral%2Fmlc-downloads%2Fdownloads%2F85a3255c-4ff5-42ef-9c10-b441318b4322%2F501c4bc8-2509-40fc-aba0-323d33dff728%2Ffiles%2FEphysDemo.mlx&embed=web) and the [**OphysDemo**](https://viewer.mathworks.com/?viewer=live_code&url=https%3A%2F%2Fwww.mathworks.com%2Fmatlabcentral%2Fmlc-downloads%2Fdownloads%2F85a3255c-4ff5-42ef-9c10-b441318b4322%2F501c4bc8-2509-40fc-aba0-323d33dff728%2Ffiles%2FOphysDemo.mlx&embed=web) demonstration live scripts.

+:construction: The Brain Observatory Toolbox is at an early stage (v0.9), meaning two things:
+* Questions, suggestions, and other feedback are highly welcomed (in the **[Discussion forum](https://github.com/emeyers/Brain-Observatory-Toolbox/discussions/118)**)
-**NOTE**: This is an early-stage toolbox.
-Your feedback is encouraged and appreciated at TBD.
-During the current version (v0.9), some interface changes may occur at each release (v0.9.x).
-These would be representational changes only, with no impact on the underlying Allen Brain Observatory dataset records, files, and source-computed derived values browsed and accessed via this toolbox.
+* Some interface compatibility changes may occur at each release (v0.9.x)
+  * The Allen Brain Observatory dataset records, files, and values browsed and accessed by this toolbox would not be impacted.

 ## About the Allen Brain Observatory datasets
 [Data releases](https://portal.brain-map.org/latest-data-release) from the Allen Brain Observatory include two datasets of neural activity recordings: